-The most basic reason to consider a merchant cash advance is that you need access to cash now.
-There are many reasons why you may need money right away.
-For example, one problem some small businesses run into is that they don’t have the money to purchase new inventory.
-You may have purchase orders that you can’t fulfill because your customers won’t pay you until you’ve paid to restock the products they’ve ordered.
+The most basic reason to consider a merchant cash advance is the need for access to cash.
+There are many reasons why merchants may need money right away.
+For example, one debilitating problem some small businesses experience is not having the money to fulfill purchase orders and replenish inventory.
+This can lead to having bare shelves and driving customers to other establishments that carry the desired items.

 3. You Have Bad Credit

 A merchant’s credit score below 75 may have difficulty getting approved for a bank loan.
 They could also apply for a personal loan, but they’ll probably need their credit score around 700 for a small loan or closer to 800 if they want a more substantial amount.

 The credit score is based on factors such as credit management, credit history, and the amount of credit a merchant carries.
 While poor decisions or mismanagement may have led to a bad credit score, they may experience difficult circumstances beyond their control.